Minute 1: How does weight affect running speed?

 Minute 3: The biggest running day of the year in the U.S.

 This is changeover season in the running world as fall marathons give way to turkey trots.
 Sunday’s Philly Marathon is the last big city race of the year and 4 days later 1,000,000 Americans will pre-burn their Thanksgiving calories in 1,000 turkey trots.
 If you’ve ever wondered how Thanksgiving Day wound up being the busiest road race day of the year, the New York Times provides the answer in this piece.
 According several studies, that transition from marathon to 5K/10K turkey trots is something we should all consider anyway.
 Discover magazine lays out the anti-marathon case with a provocative story: The Many Ways Running a Marathon Destroys Your Body.
-Views on how marathons may damage kidneys are here and even the American Heart Association points out the health risks: Is Long-Distance Running Good for the Heart?
+Views on how marathons may damage kidneys are here and even the American Heart Association points out the health risks: Is Long-Distance Running Good for the Heart? #TalkingTurkey

 Minute 4: Holiday Gear Round-up

 The only thing more American than sharing turkey and family gossip next week is swiping credit cards on Black Friday and Cyber Monday.
 If you’re like us, you often fall into the retail trap of “one for my family, one for me” shopping behavior.
 Whether you need gift ideas for the athletes in your life or more gear for your own closet, there are a few early guides out there to show you the way.
 We like this Best Pre-Black Friday Deals on Outdoor Gear featuring 20 ideas from 4 top e-tailers.
 Podium Runner compiled an excellent list of 13 gifts for runners.
 Adidas is already live with its Black Friday 2019 deals while New Balance offers its Holiday Gift Guide.
 Finally, Outside magazine offers a Gym Rat’s Ultimate Wishlist with 15 items for fitness enthusiasts.